Employees can be happy, motivated, or engaged, but an ideal employee encompasses all three, says Sharilyn Lauby at the HR Bartender blog.

-Many of your coworkers bring their own smartphones (and/or tablets) with them, and/or your organization either provides one or subsidizes their purchase and use.
+Many of your coworkers bring their smartphones (and/or tablets) with them, and/or your organization either provide one or subsidizes their purchase and use.

-Most people have an emotional attachment to their phones, and the feeling of being connected with others when they are on.
-In fact, “nomophobia” is the term used for the fear of being disconnected when you don’t have your phone with you.
+Most people have an emotional attachment to their phones and the feeling of being connected with others when they are on.
+In fact, “nomophobia” is the term used for fear of being disconnected when you don’t have your phone with you.

 With encouragement from your organization’s leaders, mobile devices can be used to build a sense of community or even collaborative “communities of practice” where news, plans, and other information can be shared among colleagues.